Last updated: 09-14-2019

 Barnhart, R. M., & Metropolitan Museum of Art (New York, N.Y.)
 (1983).
 Peach blossom spring: Gardens and flowers in Chinese paintings.
 New York: Metropolitan Museum of Art.

 Bodman, R.W.
 (1994).
 The transformation text on the boy Shun’s extreme filial piety.
-In Mair, Victor H. The Columbia anthology of traditional Chinese literature (pp 1128-1134).
+In V. H. Mair (Ed.), The Columbia anthology of traditional Chinese literature (pp 1128-1134).
 New York: Columbia University Press.

 Dudbridge, G. (1970).
 The Hsi-yu chi: A study of antecedents to the sixteenth-century Chinese novel.
 Cambridge, England: University Press.